AllanKafig/Exoplanet-Classifier/README.md

 ![Which stars host planets](src/data_exploration/stellar_hosting.png)

-*Metal-rich stars host confirmed planets far more often (host fraction climbs from ~0.06 to ~0.7 with metallicity), and cooler stars host more than hot ones across the H-R diagram.
-So stellar properties add signal on top of the light curve itself.*
+*Metal-rich stars host confirmed planets far more often (host fraction climbs from ~0.06 to ~0.7 with metallicity), and cooler stars host more than hot ones across the H-R diagram.*